B2B Content Marketing Case Study: 268% traffic growth in 6 months

 The best way to start inbound marketing is just to hire one person working on it and involve your sales team in outbound lead generation.
 Don’t ignore outbound and go all-in for inbound.
 Inbound marketing won’t generate leads quickly, but the compound interest and ROI will be significant over time.

 B2B Content marketing metrics that Sales Hacker tracks

 The most common question from marketers is what B2B content marketing metrics they should track.
 Here is a list of Sales Hacker’s metrics.

-1. New email subscribers by leads source ( where the most quality leads came from) and unsubscribe by the source of the lead.
+1. New email subscribers by lead source ( where the most quality leads came from) and unsubscribe by the source of the lead.

 Example: Sales Hacker did a co-sponsored event.
 They got new email subscribers from that event and tried them to double opt-in.

-Only a few of them opted-in, most just unsubscribed.
+Only a few of them opted-in and most just unsubscribed.
 This way they evaluate the efficiency of the marketing activity and make decisions about what works for them and what doesn’t work.

 2. Overall month list growth by percentage.